-Personal Taxation (Income Tax) 25% - 35% reisonal taxation (income tax) 25 /6 - 35 /6 Business Taxation (Capital Gains Tax) 20% - 25% Business Taxation (Corporation Tax) 20% - 25% Business Taxation (Value Added Tax) 15% - 20% 100%
+Busilless Taxation (value Added Tax) 100% Business Taxation (Value Added Tax) 15% - 20% Business Taxation (Corporation Tax) 20% - 25% Business Taxation (Capital Gains Tax) 20% - 25% Personal Taxation (Income Tax) 25% - 35% Administration and Procedures 10% - 15%

 - 1. Understand the principles and administration of taxation in Northern Ireland. - 2.
 Apply the principles and rules that govern income tax in Northern Ireland. - 3.
 Apply the principles and rules that govern capital gains tax in Northern Ireland. - 4.
 Apply the principles and rules that govern the taxation of business profits in Northern Ireland. - 5.
 Apply the principles and rules of Value Added Tax (VAT) in Northern Ireland.